-Zeltia Blanco-Suárez holds an MA in English Language and Literature from the University of Santiago de Compostela (June 2008); in October 2008 she was admitted to the PhD Programme in English Linguistics (December 2017).
-Between 2009 and 2013 she held a four-year FPU research grant from the Spanish Ministry of Education, to prepare a PhD under the supervision of María José López-Couso; she has also worked at the Ramón Piñeiro Institute for Research in the Humanities, within the project TERMIGAL, on a grant funded by the Regional Goverment of Galicia to carry out research on scientific and technical terminology.
+Zeltia Blanco-Suárez holds an MA in English Language and Literature from the University of Santiago de Compostela (June 2008) and a PhD in English Linguistics (December 2017).
+Between 2009 and 2013 she held a four-year FPU research grant from the Spanish Ministry of Education, to prepare her doctoral thesis under the supervision of María José López-Couso; she has also worked at the Ramón Piñeiro Institute for Research in the Humanities, within the project TERMIGAL, on a grant funded by the Regional Goverment of Galicia to carry out research on scientific and technical terminology.
 After a five-year period (October 2015-September 2020) as Lecturer in English at the University of Cantabria.

 As an ERASMUS exchange student (2005-2006) Zeltia studied at the University of Santiago de Compostela, where she holds a permanent position as ‘Contratada Doctora’ (Senior Lecturer).
 In May 2010 she received the National Award for Academic Excellence from the Spanish Ministry of Education, in recognition of her outstanding academic record as an undergraduate student.
 She has also been awarded the Extraordinary PhD Prize 2017-2018 by the USC International Doctorate School.

-As a visiting scholar at institutions abroad, Zeltia has carried out research at the School of Languages, Linguistics and Cultures of the University of Manchester (Autumn 2010) and at the Department of English of the University of Freiburg (January 2013).
-She is currently staying at the Department of Linguistics of KU Leuven (February - March 2018).
+As a visiting scholar at institutions abroad, Zeltia has stayed at the School of Languages, Linguistics and Cultures of the University of Manchester (Autumn 2010), at the Department of English of the University of Freiburg (January 2013), and at the Department of Linguistics of KU Leuven (February - March 2018).
 From 23 April to the end of June she will stay at the Department of Linguistics and English Language of the University of Edinburgh.

 Facultad de Filología